From Orthomosaics to Raw UAV Imagery: Enhancing Palm Detection and Crown-Center Localization: Data and Method

 \subsection{Datasets and Annotation Protocol}

-Two UAV-based palm tree datasets collected across three FCAT sites are used in this study.
-Although these sites share similar ecological conditions, the datasets differ in image domain and annotation richness. \textit{Orthomosaic Patches}\footnote{Datasets available at: \href{https://github.com/Zippppo/PRISM}{github.com/Zippppo/PRISM}}~\cite{cui2025detection} consist of 1,500 images (800$\times$800 pixels) cropped from two large-scale orthomosaics covering two FCAT sites, with 8,842 annotated palm bounding boxes ($\sim$5.89 per image).
-Since the annotations are limited to bounding boxes, this dataset is relatively simple and is suited for baseline detection tasks.
+In this study, two UAV-based palm tree datasets collected at three FCAT sites were used.
+Although these sites share similar ecological conditions, the datasets differ in the image domain and annotation richness. \textit{Orthomosaic Patches}\footnote{Available at: \href{https://github.com/Zippppo/PRISM}{github.com/Zippppo/PRISM}}~\cite{cui2025detection} consists of 1,500 images (800$\times$800 pixels) cropped from two large-scale orthomosaics covering two FCAT sites, with 8,842 annotated palm bounding boxes ($\sim$5.89 per image).
+Since annotations are limited to bounding boxes, this dataset is relatively simple and is suitable for detection tasks.

 In contrast, \textit{Raw Patches}\footnote{Datasets available at: \href{https://zenodo.org/records/17094346}{zenodo.org/records/17094346}} contain 880 images (912$\times$912 pixels) with 5,850 bounding boxes and 5,430 crown centers ($\sim$6.65 per image).
-This dataset was newly annotated for this study, following a protocol where bounding boxes delineate palm crowns and each palm is assigned a crown center when it is visible.
-Crown centers indicate the approximate geometric center of the visible crown, which may deviate from the bounding-box center in cases of occlusion or truncation at image boundaries.
-These additional annotations enable a finer-grained basis for evaluating geographic localization accuracy.
+Newly annotated for this study, the dataset follows a protocol in which the bounding boxes delineate the palm crowns and each palm is assigned a crown center when visible.
+Crown centers indicate the geometric center of the visible crown, which may deviate from the bounding-box center in cases of occlusion or boundary truncation.
+These additional annotations enable for a finer-grained basis for evaluating localization accuracy.